danielicy/MyTweet/README.md

 to create database see wiki

-you should also change connection string according to your local settings
+you should also change connection string in server/WebApi/appsettings.json according to your local settings